codealoy/codealoy/README.md

 # Codealoy's codebase and curriculum

-Codealoy is an open-source interactive learning web platform that intend to make learning web development easier in **Bangla** (Bengali Language).
+Codealoy is an open-source interactive learning web platform that intend to make learning programming & web development easier in **Bangla** (Bengali Language).

 ## Tech Stack